Langium AI: The fusion of DSLs and LLMs

 Announcing Langium AI

-Our announcement here explores our vision of Langium AI with a bit of background & context, the kinds of challenges that we want to solve with Langium AI, and lastly elaborating on the tools we’ve provided to achieve this vision.
+Our announcement here explores our vision of Langium AI with a bit of background & context, the kinds of challenges that we want to solve with Langium AI, elaborating on the tools we’ve provided to achieve this vision, and concluding with a look into what’s next for Langium AI.

 Bridging the gap between DSLs and LLMs